 What’s your summer schedule looking like?

-I’m doing a North America tour in July and a South America tour right after the summer, in between a bunch of other amazing shows.
+I’m doing a South America tour right after the summer, as well as doing a bunch of other amazing shows.
 This is what’s confirmed for now, but loads of other shows coming up:

 23/07 Opium Club, Vilnius